leonixyz/sunday-lang/README.md

 This is an example of how the synthax should become:

 ```
-(
+two_to_the[x] (
-    use variable x
+        use variable y
-    set variable c to 10
+        set variable y to 1

-    while c > 1 do
+        while x > 0 do
+                set variable y to y*2
-        set variable c to c - 1
+                set variable x to x-1
-        print c
-        print "\n"
         end

-    if c = 1 then
-        print "countdown terminated"
-    else
-        print "an error occurred"
-    end
+        return y
 )

-(
+main (
-    use variable x
-    use variable y
-    use variable z
+        use variable exp
-    use variable w
+        use variable result

-    set variable x to 5
+        set variable exp to 5
-    set variable y to x+2
+        set variable result to two_to_the[exp]
+        print result
+        print "\n"

-    set variable z to cos(y)
+        set variable exp to 10
-    set variable w to "hello world!"
+        set variable result to two_to_the[exp]
+        print result

-    print w
+        print "\n"
 )

 ```